HippyHay/linked-blog-starter-md/Notary/Chapter 1.md

 When a buyer or seller signs an agency relationship agreement with a sales associate, they are actually agreeing to an agency relationship with that licensee's sponsoring broker.

+Example:
+# Kylie Buys a Home: The Interviews

+At this point in the story, do any of the licensees owe Kylie fiduciary duties?
+Do any of them have an agency relationship with Kylie?
+If so, why?
+If not, why not?

+None of the licensees being interviewed by Kylie have an agency agreement with her simply on the basis of having an interview.
+After all, she told all of them at the conclusion of the interviews that she was noncommittal and would need time to think about who she wanted to represent her.
+In an interview like this, however, things could progress to a point where an agency relationship is either formally established (with proper written disclosures shared) or presumed based on the conversation — something that is very possible in Florida!